Happier Docs

 Plan mode

-If plan is not supported for the current session, Happier will fall back to default and the UI will show that in the “Effective policy” line.
+If plan is not supported for the current session, Happier simply does not show the Mode control for that session/backend.

 Switching and permission persistence